Debt consolidation loans

 • Shift debt from existing credit card(s) to 0% with a balance transfer card.
 This involves getting a specialist new card that repays debts on other credit or store cards for you, so you owe it instead but at 0%.

-The exact 0% period varies per card, but is often upwards of two years.
-The longest deals typically have a one-off fee as a percentage of the amount borrowed, yet there are cards that have no fee, so you can sometimes even shift debt for free.
+The exact 0% period varies per card, but top cards can offer up to around two years.
+You usually have to pay a one-off fee as a percentage of the amount borrowed, yet there are cards that have no fee, so you can sometimes even shift debt for free.
+Yet even if you do have to pay a fee, it'll likely be far, far cheaper than the interest you'd pay on your existing debt.

-See our Top Balance Transfer Cards guide for full info, top picks and our clever eligibility calculator which can show your acceptance odds before applying.
+See our Top Balance Transfer Cards guide for full info, including our top picks and our eligibility calculator which can show your acceptance odds before applying.

 0% balance transfer credit cards

 • Overdrafts or high-cost loans – use a 0% money transfer credit card loan to clear it.
 A few specialist cards offer a 0% money transfer that lets you pay cash into your bank for a small fee.
-You then owe the card instead but interest-free for a set number of months (typically 12 months or more) which is usually much cheaper than loans.
+You then owe the card instead but interest-free for a set number of months (typically around 12 months) which is usually much cheaper than paying interest on loans.

-This may mean you're better off keeping some debt separate, unless all of your existing debt is of the same type.
+If one (or both) of these could work for you, it you may be better off keeping some debt separate, unless all of your existing debt is of the same type.
 Utilising 0% interest deals is by far the best way to slash debt costs, speeding up the time to repay and can save £1,000s in interest.

 You'll need to be disciplined for this to work